cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 ### "Error: Can't initialise DirectInput"

-This can be fixed by unplugging the controller and restarting Windows.
+This can be fixed by unplugging the controller and restarting your computer.
 After your PC has fully booted, plug the controller back in.
-Ensure you are using the latest official version of Cemu, it is also encouraged to be using the latest version of Windows 10.
+Ensure you are using the latest official version of Cemu, it is also encouraged to be using the latest version of Windows 10/11.

 ### Constant stuttering / visual lag during gameplay